AdobeDocs/advertising.en/help/search-social-commerce/reports/automation/spreadsheet-feeds/spreadsheet-feed-view-or-save.md

 ---
 title: View or save a spreadsheet report feed file
 description: Learn how to view a spreadsheet feed and save it to a file.
+exl-id: 3f8af6fb-6652-4434-bd88-ef1a0e10efd1
 ---
 # View or save a spreadsheet report feed file